ccTLD - What does it mean?

 In the end, the fastest and most effective way to get a website ranked at the top of search engines in a particular country is to Country domain of the country concerned to be selected and used.

-For example, if you have two pages that are exactly the same and one is on a ".com" site while the other is on a ".de" site, the one that is on a ".de" domain is usually more likely to rank better in the German version of Google.
+For example, if you have two pages that are exactly the same and one is on a ".com" site while the other is on a ".de" site, the one that is on a ".de" domain is usually more inclined to rank better in the German version of Google.

 The Search Engine Google assumes that all content in a country code top-level domain is designed for that country - so naturally it will rank the website in that country.